 In the event that you have had a stroke or TIA you may qualify for certain treatments, including:

-At IGEA Brain & Spine, our team of caring professionals is dedicated to providing you with the comprehensive care you deserve when dealing with a stroke and its effects.
+At IGEA Brain, Spine & Orthopedics, our team of caring professionals is dedicated to providing you with the comprehensive care you deserve when dealing with a stroke and its effects.
 For more information or to make an appointment, contact us today.